Simas: Foundations of Buddhist Religion

 Jason A. Carbine, EditorJason A. Carbine is associate professor and C. Milo Connick Chair of Religious Studies at Whittier College in Whittier, California.

-Erik W. Davis, EditorErik W. Davis is associate professor of religious studies at Macalester College, in Saint Paul, Minnesota.
+Erik W. Davis, EditorErik W. Davis is professor of religious studies at Macalester College, in Saint Paul, Minnesota.